phanclan/tfe-create-workspace/README.md

 * Replace variable default for `tfc_org`.

-We need a module for each workspace we want to create.
-Two are provided for example.
-One with VCS connection and one without VCS connection

 ## Cloud Credentials
 Modify list of workspaces you want to apply cloud credentials to.
 The workspace_ids variable contains the list of workspaces that we will create credential variables for.